Why you might want—or not want—to get pet insurance

 Is your dog at a high risk of injury or illness?

 Make no mistake, life is full of surprises.
 It's hard to plan for everything!
-And that right there is the point of insurance in the first place: To guard against the unexpected.
+That right there is the point of insurance in the first place: To guard against the unexpected.

 You can make a few guesses based of your lifestyle and individual dog's history, though.
 These questions can help you decide if pet insurance is something you want to get at all, and if so, what type of coverage might be the best fit.